j0hnm4r5/webpack-kickstart/README.md

 ### Installing

-1. Download this repo by clicking the "Clone or download" button in the upper right, then click "Download ZIP" (or clone it with git, if you prefer).
+1. Download this repo by clicking the "Clone or download" button in the upper right, then click "Download ZIP" (or clone it if you prefer).
 2. Unzip the repo
 3.  `cd` into the repo in your [favorite terminal emulator](https://www.iterm2.com)
 4. Install the dependencies: